sreeharshan1533-dot/-Project-Title-DML-devisree/README.md

-"Project Title
+Project Title

-DML Project Using Python
+Double Machine Learning Project Using Python

-Description
+Project Description

-This project contains a Python based implementation of Data Manipulation Language concepts.
+This project contains a Python implementation of Double Machine Learning for causal inference.
-The program demonstrates how database operations like insert, update, delete and select can be handled using Python logic.
+The notebook focuses on estimating the Average Treatment Effect using machine learning based residualization techniques.
-This file is created for learning and academic purposes.
+The project is created for academic learning and practice purposes.

 File Information

-The main file in this repository is a Jupyter Notebook.
+The repository contains a Jupyter Notebook named DML_Devisree.ipynb.
-It includes Python code with explanations and execution results.
+The notebook includes Python code, explanations, and output results.
-The code is written in a simple and easy to understand format.
+All implementation is done using Python libraries.

+Concepts Covered

+Data generation for causal inference
+Treatment and outcome modeling
+Residualization using machine learning models
+Average Treatment Effect estimation
+Basic understanding of Double Machine Learning workflow

 Requirements

 Python version 3 or above
 Jupyter Notebook
 Basic knowledge of Python
-Basic understanding of database concepts
+Basic understanding of machine learning and statistics

+Libraries Used

+NumPy
+Pandas
+Scikit learn
+Matplotlib

-How to Run the Program
+How to Run the Project

 Install Python on your system
 Install Jupyter Notebook
-Download or clone this repository
+Clone or download this repository
-Open the notebook file using Jupyter Notebook
-Run the cells one by one to see the output
+Open the file DML_Devisree.ipynb using Jupyter Notebook Run the cells step by step to view results

 Purpose of the Project

+To understand the basics of Double Machine Learning
-To understand DML concepts through Python
+To learn causal inference concepts using Python
-To practice database related logic
-To improve programming skills for students
+To improve practical machine learning implementation skills

 Author

-Devisree
+Devisree G

 License

-This project is free to use for educational purposes"
+This project is free to use for educational purposes only.